 First thing first, apply for a temporary Social Insurance Number (SIN)

 Temporary residence is eligible to apply for a temporary SIN starting from 9 for the purposes of tax return and investment.
-If you are a temporary residence of Canada, you can visit any of Service Canada office to check your eligibility.
+If you are a temporary residence of Canada, you can visit any of the Service Canada offices to check your eligibility.
 If you are eligible(in most cases), Service Canada will give you SIN onsite.
-The entire application process will only take 20-30 minutes, however, the queue could be long.
+The entire application process will only take 20-30 minutes, however, the queue could belong.

 What Happen if Service Canada said you can’t get a temporary SIN?